 - ½ teaspoon salt

-- 2 cups fresh cherries, pitted and halved or canned cherries (drain first) or frozen cherries (thaw and drain first)
+- 2 cups fresh cherries, pitted and halved or canned cherries (drain first) or frozen cherries (thaw and drain first) *Fresh cherries strongly recommended as canned and frozen emit more liquid and can result in a soggy cake unless super thoroughly drained first.

 - For the Streusel Topping: